 Advanced Placement® courses provide students the possibility to earn college credit while in high school.

 General requirements include an A or B in a previous AP course; A or B average in the subject area of the AP® course or a 3 on a previous AP® test in the subject area; recommendation from the course instructor; appropriate test scores on standardized tests as used for placement; and a minimum 3.0 overall GPA.
 Advanced Placement® courses will have additional fees assessed for AP® testing.

 Requirements for Successful Completion of Advanced Placement® Courses

 Students are required to take the College Board AP exam in order to complete the course.
 The College Board charges a fee for each exam.
 Students should understand that additional work outside the class is necessary in order to score a 3, 4, or 5 on the AP exam and receive college credit.
 AP® students may be required to buy supplementary materials like study guides or novels.
 Students should anticipate at least one hour of additional homework per night for an AP® course.

 Because AP® students are required to take the College Board AP® exam, they will not be required to take the GRACE final exam in that subject.
 If a student does not take the AP® exam, they will receive a zero for the exam in the AP® course.
 Students will not be required to attend any classes on the day of the AP® exam.
 AP® classes will continue the remainder of the year with graded work assignments.

 Senior Exam Exemptions

-Seniors with an A average (90 or above) in a class for the second semester and 6 or less absences in their senior year will be exempt from their final exam in that subject.
+Year-Long Classes: Seniors with an A average (90 or above) in a class for the second semester and 6 or fewer absences in that same class will be exempt from their final exam or in the case of a capstone they will not be required to present in that subject.
 Three tardies equal one absence.

 High School Community Service Requirements